Dr John Eyre

-John leads R&D to improve exploitation of satellite data in numerical weather prediction and other applications in weather and climate.
+John undertakes research and development to improve exploitation of satellite data in numerical weather prediction and other applications in weather and climate.

 Most of these activities have the goal of improving the performance of NWP, through improvements in satellite data and their methods of exploitation.
 Some of the work is targeted on improvements in forecasting, in climate analysis and in other environmental applications.

 He continues to participate in personal research on theoretical aspects of retrieval and assimilation problems concerning the use of satellite sounding data in NWP.

 John joined the Met Office in Bracknell in 1978, with a BA in Physics and a DPhil in Atmospheric Physics from the University of Oxford.
 For his doctorate he studied radiometric measurements of minor constituents affecting ozone concentrations in the stratosphere.

 At the Met Office, John worked first as research scientist within the Satellite Meteorology branch, becoming manager of the Satellite Data Research Group in 1983.
 From 1984-90, he was back in Oxford leading the Met Office Unit within the Robert Hooke Institute for Cooperative Atmospheric Research.
 This period included a year as a Senior Visiting Scientist at the CIMSS at the University of Wisconsin-Madison.